The Lives of Stars

 transmutation had been accomplished previously, but not with the net release of energy.

 It turns out that neutrons are not stable outside of an atomic nucleus.
-They decay to a proton (`p`), electron (`e^-`) and neutrino (`overline v_e`) – the bar over the neutrino symbol indicates this is an antineutrino, which is the antimatter version of a neutrino.
+They decay to a proton (`p`), electron (`e^-`) and an antineutrino (`overline v_e`) – the bar over the neutrino symbol differentiates between a neutrino and an antineutrino.
 The reaction is shown below.

 Neutron decay is the fundamental type of beta decay.
 It is given this name because the